moekeai/lm/_posts/2013/2013-09-04-dawn-of-new-era.md

 slug:       dawn-of-new-era
 ---

 This article is about a man, a machine and a thousand lines of code.
 Scratch that, it's about an idea.
 This is [how things begin](http://markdawn.com/post/1/ "Markdown social network").
-You got an idea, you work it &mdash; there's nothing else.
+You got an idea, you work on it — there's nothing else.
 My idea started way back in 2007 when I created a WordPress theme to relieve the pain of bad designed templates people had to deal with.

 Basically, all I wanted is for you to write on the web just like you write on a notebook and read what you've written just like you read a book.
 Input should be easy, output should be beautiful.
 Are you getting it?
 Easy input, beautiful output.